Tommy Billington

-Thomas Billington (born December 15, 2001), better known by his ring name Tommy Billington, is an English professional wrestler.
+Thomas Billington (born 15 December 2001) is an English professional wrestler.
 He is signed to All Elite Wrestling (AEW).
+He also makes appearances for its sister promotion Ring of Honor (ROH).

-He is the nephew of the late Dynamite Kid and has gained recognition for his high-flying style and technical prowess.
+He is the nephew of Dynamite Kid and has gained recognition for his high-flying style and technical prowess.
 In 2018, Billington began his career as one-half of a tag team with his brother Mark Billington, known as the Billington Bulldogs.

 Early life

-Billington was born in Golborne, Wigan, England.
+Billington was born in Golborne, Wigan, England on 15 December 2001.
 Growing up in a wrestling family, he was inspired by his uncle, the Dynamite Kid, and began training at a young age under the guidance of Marty Jones, Davey Boy Smith Jr., and Bret Hart.

 Professional wrestling career

 Early career (2018–2022)

 Billington made his professional wrestling debut in 2018, teaming with his brother Mark as the Billington Bulldogs.
 They competed in various independent promotions across the UK and Canada, gaining attention for their dynamic teamwork and homage to their uncle's legacy.

 In 2022, the Billington Bulldogs became the inaugural Dungeon Wrestling Tag Team Champions after defeating the Bollywood Boyz at the Unfinished Business pay-per-view.